iwospc/grashiba/README.md

 tradingpost
 ===========

-charts prices on the Guild Wars 2 Trading Po
+charts prices on the Guild Wars 2 Trading Pos